-- A proposed initiative cannot receive simultaneous funds from multiple SFAC funding sources; this includes collaborators applying to work on different components of the same project and applying separately. - Applicants cannot submit more than one application for the CEI category.
+- A proposed initiative cannot receive simultaneous funds from multiple SFAC funding sources; this includes collaborators applying to work on different components of the same project and applying separately. - Only one application per organization may be submitted to the CEI category.
 This includes CEI and NAACT-CEI.
 This does not apply to fiscal sponsors who are submitting applications on behalf of different fiscally sponsored projects. - Applicants cannot receive funding for two consecutive grant cycles in the Cultural Equity Initiatives category.
 This includes NAACT-CEI.
 A CEI grant (or cycle) is for two years.
 All of our grantees are required to sit out for one year after each grant cycle.
 In addition, they are required to close out a grant before reapplying.
-Generally, applicants that received a two year CEI in FY2015 would be eligible to reapply in FY2018 and an applicant that received a two CEI in FY16 would be eligible to reapply in FY2019.
+Generally, applicants that received a two year CEI in FY2016 would be eligible to reapply in FY2019 and an applicant that received a two year CEI in FY17 would be eligible to reapply in FY2020.